 How can federal, provincial, territorial, municipal and Indigenous governments advance policy solutions for full digital inclusion?
 What community and industry programs and policies can help to close these divides?

-We’re exploring these challenges and looking to advance concrete solutions in the Overcoming Digital Divides Workshop Series with Ryerson Leadership Lab, Brookfield Institute for Innovation and Entrepreneurship and the First Nations Technology Council.
+We explored these challenges and looked to advance concrete solutions in the Overcoming Digital Divides Workshop Series with Ryerson Leadership Lab, Brookfield Institute for Innovation and Entrepreneurship and the First Nations Technology Council.

-In these six workshops, we’ll highlight digital divides across Canada, in hopes that by recognizing the interrelated issues of internet access, adoption and quality and workshopping solutions, we can work together to shape our technology governance and digital policies.
+In these six workshops, we highlighted digital divides across Canada, in hopes that by recognizing the interrelated issues of internet access, adoption and quality and workshopping solutions, we can work together to shape our technology governance and digital policies.